 - Reese's Peanut Butter Cups - You can also use mini-sized unwrapped Reese's peanut butter cups.

-Spread a thin layer of hot fudge sauce.
+Drizzle or spread a thin layer of warmed hot fudge over the crackers.

-Repeat the 3 steps above one more time to create layers.
-Add 3rd layer of chocolate graham crackers — you will have 3 layers of chocolate graham crackers in total.
-Now spread the whipped cream evenly over this final graham cracker layer.
+Add 3rd layer of chocolate graham crackers and spread the whipped cream evenly over this final graham cracker layer.

 Then sprinkle with mini chocolate chips.